acyeh-lab/2024/NetMHCIIPan/readme.md

 Make sure you can access rhino03 (or equivalent) cluster on the FHCC servers, including ssh (https://sciwiki.fredhutch.org/scicomputing/access_methods/), and for ease of transferring larger files, an ftp client such as filezilla.

 # Install NetMHCII Pan
-Now, make sure to download the software (included on the main page) into your directory.
-Unpack using the command line ``tar -xzvf myfile.tar.gz``.
+Now, make sure to upload NetMHCIIPan (included on the main page - `netMHCIIpan-4.1a.Linux.tar.gz`) into your directory.
+Unpack using the command line `tar -xzvf myfile.tar.gz`.

 # Data preparation
 Input files needed to run scripts include: